kukovisuals/force-graph/README.md

 Upload a csv file to graph data that has a group in column A and it matches it with Column B

 ![coolr image](img/screenshot.png)

+## Visualization Project

+- A client needed a visualization where they could group an element and see how that certain element was impacting the organization.

+- The difference in color and size depens on the different fields they wanted to visualize.

+- I made a dashboard where the user could enter different fields for the data

 ## Available Scripts

 In the project directory, you can run: